-The Touro College of Osteopathic Medicine (TouroCOM) is looking for an osteopathic physician with experience in medical education to teach first, second and third year medical students in a discipline based curriculum on the Middletown, NY campus.
+The Touro College of Osteopathic Medicine (TouroCOM) is looking for an osteopathic physician to teach first-, second- and third-year medical students in a discipline-based curriculum on the Middletown, NY campus.

-The OMM faculty position specifically involves collaborating with faculty on the Harlem campus in the development, organization and delivery of the first, second and third year OMM course presented simultaneously on both campuses.
+The Osteopathic Manipulative Medicine (OMM) faculty position specifically involves collaborating with faculty on the Harlem campus in the development, organization, and delivery of the first, second and third year OMM curriculum presented simultaneously on both campuses.
 Although a commitment to excellence in teaching is the primary responsibility of the position, faculty members also serve on the administrative committees of the college and are expected to already have, or to develop scholarly activity that results in peer-reviewed publications.

 Education, Preparation, and Training

 Applicants must possess a D.O. or M.D. degree.
-The successful candidate will demonstrate the potential for exceptional teaching at the medical school or graduate level in the areas mentioned in the job responsibilities section, have experience designing OMM instructional materials, demonstrate potential for research, and work well with the rest of faculty team.
-Preference will be given to those applicants board-certified in Neuromusculoskeletal Medicine/Osteopathic Manipulative Medicine or with a certificate of special proficiency in Osteopathic Manipulative Medicine (C-SPOMM).
+The successful candidate will demonstrate the potential for exceptional teaching at the medical school or graduate level in the areas mentioned in the job responsibilities section, demonstrate potential for research, and work well with the rest of faculty team.
+Preference will be given to those applicants who are board-eligible/board-certified in Neuromusculoskeletal Medicine/Osteopathic Manipulative Medicine, or who have a certificate of special proficiency in Osteopathic Manipulative Medicine (C-SPOMM).

-Basic computer skills supporting the proficient use of the Microsoft Office Suite, including PowerPoint, Word, Outlook and Excel, as well as software used to prepare and administer written exams electronically and experience with Learning Management Systems.
+Basic computer skills supporting the proficient use of the Microsoft Office Suite (eg, PowerPoint, Word, Outlook, and Excel) as well as software used to prepare written exams and Learning Management Systems.